cguz/livehelp/README.md

    where:

     - description could be: FOOD, APARMENT
-    - location is latitud longitud.
+    - location is <latitud, longitud>.

     For instance:

     [#livehelp LOOKING FOOD 50.116467 30.636352](https://twitter.com/PlanInteraction/status/1507034642859315200?s=20&t=2ULWujSt5cbgTBKGvO8qHQ)

-    A Python application is reading from all those message an store them in the database.
+    A Python application is reading from all those message an store them in the database or excel file:

+        MKR	SELECT          DESCRIPTION	DATE/TIME	LOCATION

 2. Through the APP or Web application